1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 (Medvedev and Lerner, p.
 53)
 d

-“But you proceed from immutability of genes and of the
-nature of plants.””
-(Medvedev and Lerner, p.
-59)

 (Medvedev and Lerner, p.
 62) Come back to this dialogue

 “Marxism is the only science.
 Darwinism is only a part; the